enzo-project/enzo-dev/doc/manual/source/user_guide/bootcamp.rst

 Mercurial (hg) is a revision-control system that is available on many platforms (see `www.mercurial-scm.org
 <http://www.mercurial-scm.org>`_).
+Note that when you download enzo
+in this way, you will be suing the stable version of the code; if you wish to use the more cutting-edge development version, see the full documentation.

-You can then use a pre-existing
-Makefile (if one exists for your machine) or modify one to point to either the system-wide installation of HDF5 and MPI or to the yt-installed HDF5 and the system-wide MPI.
+You can then use a pre-existing Makefile (if one exists for your machine) or modify one to point to either the system-wide installation of HDF5 and MPI or to the yt-installed HDF5 and the system-wide MPI.
 However, since the process of setting up the Makefile can be a bit tricky, it's discussed in more depth down below.